Table of Contents

 Natural Sweeteners: Honey, Maple Syrup, and Stevia

 The right sweetener depends on your preference.
 For subtle sweetness, use honey or maple syrup (around 1/3 cup).
-For a low-calorie option, add a few drops of stevia, but be careful not to overdo it as stevia is much sweeter than sugar.
+Add a few drops of stevia for a low-calorie option, but be careful not to overdo it as stevia is much sweeter than sugar.

 Flavor Enhancements